Please see the links to the right to access more Safeguarding Information.

 On at least a half-termly basis, there is a fire drill to practice efficient evacuation from the buildings.
 The school conducts an annual Fire Risk Assessment.

 There is also a critical incident plan that details what staff and parents should do in the case of emergencies.

 In addition to the Health and Safety Policy there are policies regarding Food and Drink and Food and Hygiene.
 These determine safe practices in school and the Kitchen/ Dining Room.

 We are all trained members of staff to oversee first aid and every classroom has a first aid kits situated in school.

 Where there is any cause for concern, staff deal with children with the utmost sensitivity and always seek guidance from the Headteacher.
 Wherever necessary, parents will be contacted or asked to come into school immediately so that they are part of the decision making process for such matters.

 In the case of an emergency, the school will call for emergency treatment first before contacting the parent.

-Creswell Juniors is a secure site with door access control and CCTV systems.
+Creswell Juniors is a secure site with door access control.
 We have clear routines and procedures in place, but the site is only as secure as the people who use it and the whole school community has a responsibility to help us maintain security.
 Our children and parents are crucial to this process and we encourage you to report any concerns to the school office.